Another post about small groups. This one is about communication.

 Once you have created the group, go in and add a profile picture and wallpaper picture.
 Write a post saying you have created a Private Group and explain what that means.

 Everyone who is a member of the group will get a notification about the group.

 When you go to your Facebook Home newsfeed page on the left (on a computer) you will see the group under Shortcuts and you can just click on it to go to it.
 Or you can always search the name and it will come up (but have a good identifying profile picture for your members to recognize.)
-With a Secret Group, other people can search the name and they won't see it.

 I have already shared on our group's page a picture of the study book they need to buy before the first night, the schedule for our group, why a couple people can't join us this Fall.
 And I've seen everyone has seen my posts.
 They can post in the group too.
 And it is private!